What to Expect: Initial Phone Consultation

 - Once you have received the preliminary estimate, please review the scope and ensure that we have included everything in our initial discussion and address any concerns or questions you may have.

-- Please understand, at this point in our process, the estimate will be a general scope of work, based on our initial discussions and our professional guidance.
-The specific details will be provided once we have established an appropriate budget after our follow-up discussion.
+- Please understand, at this point in our process, the preliminary estimate will be a general scope of work, based on our initial discussions and our professional guidance.
+The specific details will be provided within the Professional Service Agreement (PSA) once we have established an appropriate budget.